mychii/java-to-scala/README.md

 # java-to-scala
-Convert java to scala in a project
+Convert java to scala in a maven project

+# build
+type mvn command to build a executable jar

+	$mvn